tpturjo/Performance-Review-Web-Application/docs/MeetingNotes.md

 5) Daniel’s deadline set to Monday.
 Daniel must submit multisession and new CSS.
 Caleb’s new deadline by Monday.
 Must refine/finish implementing SQL and submit.
 6) Tanjet’s pull request denied as it causes conflict with existing code.
 New deadline is by Monday.

-**Code Review**
-Reviewed Caleb’s code for changes in database.py
-1) Daniel: new code save_draft() could be a little more descriptive.
-Such as save_draft_by_user_name().
-Get_average_rating has code that needs decoupling and code separation.
-2) Turjo: raised doubt if these new methods will cause entanglement or complications due to inconsistencies.
-Reviewed Caleb’s code for changes in SQL
-1) Daniel: Currently SQL allows multiple drafts, but that might be a bad idea HTML side.
-Reviewed Turjo’s code.
-Turjo added Share-URL and Search-by-title and Search-by-author functionality.
-1) Daniel: Both functions look great.
-Styling will be needed, which I will handle.
-2) Turjo: Don’t know CSS, so will pass on the styling to Daniel.

 **Difficulties**
 1) Daniel: having issues with multiple actions/submits in html/bottle.
 One submit overrides the other submit.
 Delays CSS/HTML delivery.
 2) Caleb: Some SQL methods may have potential of entanglement.
 Will resolve by Monday.
 3) Turjo: no issues. all code working
 4) Tanjett: absent

+**Code Review**
+1) Reviewed Caleb’s code for changes in database.py
+- Daniel: new code save_draft() could be a little more descriptive.
+Such as save_draft_by_user_name().
+Get_average_rating has code that needs decoupling and code separation.
+- Turjo: raised doubt if these new methods will cause entanglement or complications due to inconsistencies.

+2) Reviewed Caleb’s code for changes in SQL
+- Daniel: Currently SQL allows multiple drafts, but that might be a bad idea HTML side.

+3) Reviewed Turjo’s code.
+Turjo added Share-URL and Search-by-title and Search-by-author functionality.
+- Daniel: Both functions look great.
+Styling will be needed, which I will handle.
+Good to merge.
+- Turjo: Don’t know CSS, so will pass on the styling to Daniel.
+- Caleb: Functions work properly.
+Good to merge.

-November 6 2024
+## November 6 2024
 **Recorded by:** Caleb
 **Scrum master:** Caleb
 **Venue:** CS Student Lab